Maraxi/merchant/development.md

 Run all tests locally with
 `tox`

-Tox is also automaticly run as a github action on different operating systems after every push.
+Tox is also automatically run as a github action on different operating systems after every push.